-Wi-Fi calling for phones, also dubbed VoWifi, is a technology that has existed for a long time.
+Wi-Fi calling for phones, also dubbed VoWifi, is a technology that has been around for a long time.
 However, its adoption by mobile carriers is slow, and even today, Voice over Wi-Fi is not supported by all mobile operators and smartphones.
-Do you want to know what Wi-Fi calling is, why it's good for you, and how to use it?
+Do you want to know what Wi-Fi calling is, its benefits, and how to use it?
 If you do, read our guide to find out more about VoWiFi and how to use it on your mobile phone:

 Wi-Fi calling is another name for a service called Voice over Wi-Fi that lets mobile phone subscribers use their smartphones to make calls using Wi-Fi networks instead of mobile networks.
 Wi-Fi calling is also referred to as VoWiFi.

-Even if your smartphone is connected to a wireless network, Wi-Fi calling is not a service that everybody has access to.
-In order to be able to benefit from it, there are two conditions that must be fulfilled: both your smartphone and your mobile operator must offer support for Voice over Wi-Fi.
+Even if your smartphone is connected to a wireless network, Wi-Fi calling is not a service everyone can access, unfortunately.
+To be able to benefit from it, two conditions must be fulfilled: both your smartphone and your mobile operator must offer support for Voice over Wi-Fi.

-Now that you know what Wi-Fi calling is, let’s see how to enable it on Android smartphones, as well as on iPhones.
+Now that you know what Wi-Fi calling is, let’s see how to enable it on Android smartphones and iPhones.

-The next steps and screenshots are made on a Huawei P20 smartphone running Android 9.
-If you’re using a different Android version or a smartphone made by a different manufacturer, things might look a little different, but the essentials are the same.
+The next steps and screenshots are made on a Samsung Galaxy S20 FE smartphone running Android 12.
+Of course, if you’re using a different Android version or a smartphone made by another manufacturer, things might not look identical, but the essentials are the same.

-The next steps and screenshots are made on iPhone SE running iOS 13.
-If you’re using a different iOS version or a different iPhone model, things might look a little different, but the essentials are the same.
+The next steps and screenshots are made on an iPhone 12 mini running iOS 15.6.
+If you’re using a different iOS version or iPhone model, things might not look identical, but the essentials are the same.